[ Printer Friendly Version ] [ Report Abuse ]

 The two of them were hand-in-hand in front of Ronan, showing her that they could take her on.
 That they could equally size up any question she threw at them.
 But it also shows a spark of togetherness that could hint that they still have something going on.

-Albus must have seen the whole thing occur since his lips were pressed together in a straight line.
+Albus must have seen the whole thing occur since his lips are pressed together in a straight line.
 It shows that he doesn’t approve.

 “This isn’t what I’m looking for.
 You have to give me something to work with at least.”